-Altisource Asset Management Corporation Frederiksted, U.S. Virgin Islands
+To the Board of Directors and Shareholder of Altisource Asset Management Corporation Frederiksted, U.S. Virgin Islands

-We have audited the accompanying balance sheet of Altisource Asset Management Corporation (a development stage company) (the "Company") as of September 30, 2012, and the related statements of changes in shareholder's equity and cash flows for the period from March 15, 2012 (date of inception) to September 30, 2012.
+We have audited the accompanying balance sheet of Altisource Asset Management Corporation (a development stage company) (the "Company") as of June 30, 2012, and statements of changes in shareholder's equity and cash flows for the period from March 15, 2012 (date of inception) to June 30, 2012.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.